CameronDevine/StateMint/tutorial.md

 ### Elemental Equations

-Within each energy domain, there are multiple element types which can be used to model a system in that domain.
+Within each energy domain, there are multiple element-types which can be used to model a system in that domain.
-Across energy domains, these elements can be grouped into three distinct types.
+Across energy domains, these elements can be grouped into three distinct-types.

-#### A Type Elements
+#### A-Type Elements

-A type elements are energy storage elements which relate the rate of change of the across-variable to the through-variable of the element.
+A-type elements are energy storage elements which relate the rate of change of the across-variable to the through-variable of the element.

 | System Type   | Element             | Elemental Equation         | Parameter
 | ------------- | ------------------- | -------------------------- | ---------